 Before Polar Ignite, I genuinely missed having professional guidance.
-I missed my track and field days in the university, when I had a dedicated speed coach, strength trainer, nutritionist, massage therapist and sports doctor.
-If I wasn’t performing on the track, I had at least 5 people I could lean on to tell me why that could be.
+I missed my track and field days in the university when I had a dedicated speed coach, strength trainer, nutritionist, massage therapist, and sports doctor.
+If I wasn’t performing on the track, I had at least five people I could lean on to tell me why that could be.

 I also had a progressive program that accounted for my current fitness level and was designed to make me better, stronger and faster each year.
 Unfortunately, these are privileges that usually remain reserved for pro athletes – but don’t have to.